 Pollution Prevention Subject Index

-Air Pollution Prevention and Control (APPCD): Conducts research, develops and demonstrates air pollution prevention and control technologies for key industries, electric power plants, incinerators, indoor environments and sources of greenhouse gases.
+Air and Engery Research Program: Conducts research, develops and demonstrates air pollution prevention and control technologies for key industries, electric power plants, incinerators, indoor environments and sources of greenhouse gases.

 Auto Refinishing Finishing Partnership: The DfE Program has worked with the automotive repair industry and individual shops to increase awareness of the health and environmental concerns associated with refinishing activities and to identify and encourage the use of safer, cleaner, more efficient practices and technologies.

 BEES 3.0: Building for Environmental and Economic Sustainability web site brings to your fingertips a powerful technique for selecting cost-effective, environmentally preferable building products.

 Case Studies: Provide specific examples of facilities saving money and reducing waste.

 Clean Energy: EPA works with state policy makers, electric and gas utilities, energy customers and other key stakeholders to identify, design and implement clean energy policy and technology solutions; we are delivering important environmental and economic benefits.

 Conference Calendar: Conferences, workshops and symposia of special interest to the P2 community.